rmsk2/moreorless/readme.md

 - adding a command to un-indent a group of lines

 Midterm goals
+- adding a sensible out of memory handler
 - use a beep to signal to the user that a command excecution is not possible

 After that possibly